 The department's dollar limit

 Attach a copy of all the quotes to the Requisition

 Purchasing will create the purchase order and fax it to the moving company.

 NOTE: Moving expenses that are paid by the University for an individual will be reported to the IRS as income and will appear on their W-2.
 A worksheet that breakdowns the moving expenses and a booklet with instructions on how to file this income will also be sent to the individual.
 Special arrangements need to be made if the move occurs in one year and the payments is made in the next year.
 Please contact Sandy Lottes Boruff, Indiana University, Financial Management Support, Tax/Retirement Benefits Associate at (812) 855-6894 for instructions.

 The amount of Indiana University's contribution is determined when the job is offered by the department.
 The hiring department must follow the State of Indiana and Indiana University's policies and regulations which limit $10,000.00 of state funds for relocation costs.
 If the department wishes to exceed this amount by using external funds contact Rozzie Gerstman, Indiana University, Office of the Vice President for Academic Affairs, Bryan Hall 100, (812) 855-1123

-Even if an IU faculty or staff (newly hired as well as retiring or departing faculty or staff) and students (entering and departing) are paying the entire cost for relocation, they are still eligible to use Indiana University's discounts with:
+Even if an IU faculty or staff (newly hired as well as retiring or departing faculty or staff) are paying the entire cost for relocation, they are still eligible to use Indiana University's discounts with our contracted relocation vendors:

 Discuss with your department the relocation of office/research equipment to an IU address.
 They will set the budget.